Doodoal/Doodoal/README.md

 >Next step would be to make it smarter enough to not trap itself.
 Will I then name it Smarter Smarter Dummy?

-Want to chat?
-Message me on Discord : Opnay#3740